Unit 2, The Quadrangle, 59 Ruchill Street, Glasgow G20 9PX

 Campsie has been designed to care for adults who are medically stable, with a range of neurological conditions.
 The centre provides long-term person-centred care and support for adults with Huntington’s disease, multiple sclerosis, motor neurone disease and spinal injuries.

-We believe that when people are involved as equal partners in the assessing and planning of their care to ensure that it meets their specific requirements, better outcomes are achieved for both the individual and their families.
-This person-centred approach to care planning is a key elements in the daily life at out centre.
+Campsie believes that when people are involved as equal partners in the assessing and planning of their care to ensure that it meets their specific requirements, better outcomes are achieved for both the individual and their families.
+This person-centred approach to care planning is a key element in the daily life of the centre.
 Each individual will be assessed on their own personal capabilities and this will be reviewed on an on-going basis.
 Families are a significant and vital aspect of care planning and will be included in all on-going decisions in people’s care.

 Throughout their stay, patients are encouraged to make individual choices about all aspects of life at the centre and to be as independent as possible.